lumol-org/lumol/doc/reference/simulations/md.rst

     integrator = {type = "BerendsenBarostat", pressure = "100 bar", timestep = 1000}
     thermostat = {type = "Berendsen", temperature = "400 K", timestep = 100}

 The ``pressure`` key specify the target pressure for the simulation, and the ``timestep`` is the relaxation time step of the barostat.

-The anisotropic barostat can be specified by using the ``AnisoBerendsenBarostat`` integrator type:
+The anisotropic version of the Berendsen barostat can be specified by using the ``AnisoBerendsenBarostat`` integrator type:

 .. code::